To view the North West RFCC 2022-2025 Business Plan click here.

-The RFCC brings together, with an independent Chair, the principle authorities responsible for managing flood and coastal erosion risk in their region, that is:
+The RFCC brings together, with an independent Chair, the principle authorities responsible for managing flood and coastal erosion risk in their region, they are:

-As the RFCC, we come together as a regional partnership to take an overview of flood and coastal erosion risk management across the North West.
-We also seek to promote investment and encourage innovation which is good value for money and benefits our communities.
+The RFCC comes together as a regional partnership to take an overview of flood and coastal erosion risk management across the North West.
+They also seek to promote investment and encourage innovation which is good value for money and benefits communities.

-Map to show the NW RFCC boundary.
+Map to show the North West RFCC boundary.
 For a more detailed look at the map, view it online here.